Why Noelia Castillo Ramos Deserves the Dignity We Give Our Pets

 “But She Can Walk”

-- Pain vs. Mechanics: The courts didn’t approve her request because she couldn’t move her legs; they approved it because her existence is defined by unbearable suffering.
+- Pain vs. Mechanics: The courts didn’t approve her request because she couldn’t move her legs; they approved it because her existence was defined by unbearable suffering.
 Walking up three steps doesn’t stop the feeling of your nerves being on fire every second of the day.

 The Two Types of “Hurt” (The 12-Year-Old Version)